cs-fullstack-master/Python-Assignments-For-Loops/README.md

-# Python-Assignments-For-Loops
+# Python-Loops-Homework
-Assignment using For loops in Python
+Assignment using loops in Python

 Create a new project for this work.
 Each exercise should be in it's own file.